bitcoin/bitcoin/doc/init.md

 To test, run `systemctl start bitcoind` and to enable for system startup run `systemctl enable bitcoind`

+> [!NOTE]
-NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.
+> When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### OpenRC